hacettepeoyt/hu-announcement-bot/README.md

 # Hacettepe Duyurucusu

-[Hacettepe Duyurucusu](t.me/HacettepeDuyurucuBot) is a Telegram BOT that shares announcements from Hacettepe University Departments with the user.
+Who really enjoys visiting department websites regularly?
+Probably nobody.
+Now it's time to automate it with a Telegram BOT.\
+[Hacettepe Duyurucusu](t.me/HacettepeDuyurucusuBot) offers you this simple service.

 ## Reminder

-This version is using polling method but in the future we will switch it to webhook method.
+Old versions were using polling method.
+However, after switching to Heroku from local computer, I switched to webhook.
 You can explore the difference with [this article](https://dzone.com/articles/evaluating-webhooks-vs-polling).

 ## Usage

-It's still in the early development stage, so it's not open to users, yet!\
-Take a look at "**in the future**" section.
+You can use the [BOT](t.me/HacettepeDuyurucusuBot).
+It's open to any users.

 Required libraries and modules are specified in the *requirements.txt*

 **config.py** includes **API_KEY** which provided by Telegram, also chat ID etc.\
 You can find your own chat IDs with **[getidsbot](t.me/getidsbot)**\
-Also, you can get your free **Telegram API** from **[BotFather](t.me/BotFather)**
+Also, you can get your free Telegram API from **[BotFather](t.me/BotFather)**

 ## Contributing

 Pull requests are welcome!
-Especially, you can help us with adding other department websites.
+Especially, you can help us with adding other department websites.\
+You can also open issues if you encounter one while using the BOT or if you want to suggest a new feature.\

 ## In the future

 > Other department websites will be added

-> ~~Using mongodb for saving user configs~~
+> ~~Using mongodb as database~~

 > ~~BOT will work for other users!~~

-> ~~Buttons will be added for better UX~~
+> ~~Buttons will be used for better UX~~

 > ~~New documentations~~

+> Minor UX improvements everytime needed

 > To be continued... :)